 Observing your symptoms and taking care of yourself during the few days you bleed is an amazing first step.
 Overcoming the societal stigma surrounding a woman’s cycle is no mean feat, but it is just the beginning.

-I encourage you to head to your local second-hand bookstore and pick up Toni Weschler’s “Taking Charge of Your Fertility,” Even if you aren’t trying to prevent pregnancy or get pregnant, learning your own body’s rhythms through observing your cervical mucus, basal body temperature and more is an amazing way to learn how to accept yourself.
+I encourage you to head to your local second-hand bookstore and pick up Toni Weschler’s “Taking Charge of Your Fertility,” (or purchase it through this affiliate link).
+Even if you aren’t trying to prevent pregnancy or get pregnant, learning your own body’s rhythms through observing your cervical mucus, basal body temperature and more is an amazing way to learn how to accept yourself.

 If you would like to learn more about temping, check out this blog post.

-Don’t be ashamed of who you are, ladies.
+Don’t be ashamed of who you are, friends.

 Need help taming the dragon?